-A total of two (2) samples suspected to contain asbestos were collected and submitted to Prensa's NATA accredited laboratory for analysis.
+A total of three (3) samples suspected to contain asbestos were collected and submitted to Prensa's NATA accredited laboratory for analysis.
 The asbestos bulk sample analysis report is provided in Appendix B: NATA Endorsed Laboratory Sample Analysis Report of this assessment report.
-In summary, neither sample was reported to contain asbestos.
+In summary, none of the samples were reported to contain asbestos.